Learning To Manage Anger: Coping Skills And Techniques

 Learn mindfulness

-Mindfulness is a type of meditative practice that can be done with or without a guide.
+Mindfulness is a type of meditative practice that can be done with or without a guide to help your anger management.
 Mindfulness generally focuses on the concept of being in the moment.
+Often, mindfulness is associated with meditation or deep breathing exercises to help calm the nervous system.
 This practice may help you to simply observe your thoughts and feelings without judgment.
 This process may give you some distance from feelings of anger so that they are short-lived, which may prevent reactions that you regret.
 By turning to mindfulness when you’re angry, you might be able to choose a different, healthier reaction.

 Explore cognitive behavioral therapy (self-guided)